 iKon-L CCD camera helps discover new exoplanet system TRAPPIST-1

-An international team of astronomers under Dr. Michaël Gillon from the Institute of Astrophysics and Geophysics of the University of Liege has discovered a planetary system around TRAPPIST-1.
+An international team of astronomers led by Dr. Michaël Gillon from the Institute of Astrophysics and Geophysics of the University of Liege has discovered a planetary system around TRAPPIST-1.
 It is only 40 light years away and has at least seven earth-sized planets.
-This discovery was supported by an Andor CCD-camera iKon-L 936 which features a high-sensitivity Back Illuminated Deep Depletion CCD sensor.
-TRAPPIST-1 is very small and dim red dwarf in the constellation Aquarius.
-It has only about 8% of our sun’s mass and is only slightly larger than Jupiter, the largest planet in our solar system.
+This discovery was supported by an Andor CCD-camera iKon-L 936 which is used at the "TRAnsiting Planets and PlanetesImals Small Telescope (TRAPPIST)"-North in Morocco, a high-sensitivity Back Illuminated Deep Depletion CCD sensor.
+TRAPPIST-1 is a small and dim red dwarf, having only about 8% of our Sun's mass and it is only slightly larger than Jupiter, the largest planet in our solar system.

 Fig. 3 (left): Light curves of the seven TRAPPIST-1 planets during their transits.
-The graph shows how the light of the very small, ultra-cool and dim dwarf TRAPPIST-1 gets weaker while each of the seven known planets passes in front of the star and blocks some of the light.
+The graph shows how the light of the very small, ultra-cool red dwarf TRAPPIST-1 gets weaker while each of the seven known planets passes in front of the star and blocks some of the light.
 The larger planets cause larger dips in the light output, the planets that are further away have longer transit times, as they revolve at a slower pace.
 All this data comes from observations with the NASA Spitzer telescope.
 Fig. 4 (right): VLT observations of the light curve of TRAPPIST-1 during the triple transit of 11 December 2015.
-The star was observed with the HAWK-I instrument on the VLT of the ESO, as three planets passed in front of the star and blocked its light output.
-This light curve shows for the first time three temperate Earth-sized planets with moderate climates and two of them in the habitable zone which pass in front of their star.
+The star was observed with the HAWK-I instrument on the VLT of ESO, as three planets passed in front of the star and block the observed light.
+This light curve shows for the first time three temperate Earth-sized planets and temperate Earth-sized planes, with two of them being in the habitable zone, transiting their host star.
 Source: ESO/M. Gillon et al.

 Find further information on the TRAPPIST-1 system and the search of the astronomers for habitable exoplanets:

-- Gillon et al., Seven temperate terrestrial planets around the nearby ultracool dwarf star TRAPPIST-1, Nature, February 2017
+Gillon et al., Seven temperate terrestrial planets around the nearby ultracool dwarf star TRAPPIST-1, Nature, February 2017

-- Julien de Wit et al., A combined transmission spectrum of the Earth-sized exoplanets TRAPPIST-1 b and c, Nature, 20 July 2016
+Julien de Wit et al., A combined transmission spectrum of the Earth-sized exoplanets TRAPPIST-1 b and c, Nature, 20 July 2016

-- Gillon, E. Jehin, et al., Temperate Earth-sized planets transiting a nearby ultracool dwarf star, Nature, May 2016
+Gillon, E. Jehin, et al., Temperate Earth-sized planets transiting a nearby ultracool dwarf star, Nature, May 2016